TimeCMA: Towards LLM-Empowered Multivariate Time Series Forecasting via Cross-Modality Alignment: Methodology

-\textbf{Dual-Modality Encoding.} In this module, we design two complicated encoding branches, including a time series encoding branch and an LLM-empowered encoding branch, aiming at effective learn embeddings for input time series and text prompts, respectively.
-Through this module, we can separate the time series and text prompt embeddings to enhance more effective feature learning.
+\textbf{Dual-Modality Encoding} include a time series encoding branch and an LLM-empowered encoding branch, to effectively learn embeddings for input time series and prompts.

-\emph{Time Series Encoding Branch.} The time series encoding branch consists of an inverted embedding layer and a time series encoder, that is used in Pre-LN Transformer~\cite{DBLP:conf/icml/XiongYHZZXZLWL20}.
-The inverted embedding layer embeds the original time series into a single vector to capture its long-term temporal dependencies.
-We then input the embedded vector into the encoder, aiming to capture the complex temporal dependencies between multiple variables.
+\emph{Time Series Encoding Branch} consists of an inverted embedding layer and a time series encoder.
+The inverted embedding treats an entire variable's time series as a token~\cite{liu2024spatial}, generating token embeddings that are fed into a Pre-LN Transformer encoder~\cite{DBLP:conf/icml/XiongYHZZXZLWL20}.

-\emph{LLM-Empowered Encoding Branch.} The LLM-empowered encoding branch comprises a pre-trained LLM and a prompt encoder with the same architecture as that in time series encoder.
-The frozen LLM extracts high-quality prompt embeddings with the sufficient information extracted from the original times series, and the prompt encoder enhances these embeddings between multiple variables.
+\emph{LLM-Empowered Encoding Branch} comprises a frozen LLM, and a prompt encoder with the same architecture as that in the time series encoder.
+The frozen LLM extracts prompt embeddings with sufficient information extracted from the times series, while the prompt encoder refines these embeddings across multiple variables.

-\textbf{Cross-Modality Alignment.} In this module, we propose a novel cross-modality alignment to aggregate the learned time series and prompt embeddings.
-The purpose of the cross-modality method is to retrieve high-quality time series embeddings from prompt embeddings.
+\textbf{Cross-Modality Alignment} aggregates the dual modalities.
+The purpose is to retrieve time series embeddings from the prompt embeddings based on their similarity.

-\textbf{Time Series Forecasting.} In this module, we utilize the decoder, which is similar to that in Pre-LN Transformer to decode the aligned time series embeddings, which are learned from the cross-modality alignment module.
-The decoder aims to facilitate further long-term temporal dependencies learning between multiple variables.
-Finally, the decoded embeddings are input into a projection function for future forecasting.
+\textbf{Time Series Forecasting} has a multivariate Transformer decoder similar to that in the lightweight Pre-LN Transformer, which decodes the aligned time series embeddings and then inputs them into a projection function for future forecasting.